 Email: esafarz1@jh.edu | LinkedIn | Google Scholar

-Ahmed M. Abouassy is a Ph.D. student in Electrical Engineering at the University of Nevada, Reno.
+Ahmed is a Ph.D. student in Electrical Engineering at the University of Nevada, Reno, conducting research in the Power Systems Lab.
 He earned his B.Sc. from Benha University, Egypt, in 2017, and his M.Sc. from Egypt-Japan University of Science and Technology (E-JUST) in 2024.
 Ahmed has also been a teaching assistant in the Department of Electrical Engineering at Benha Faculty of Engineering since 2018.
 His research interests include optimization techniques, microgrid control, and power system optimization.

 Email: aabouassy@unr.edu | LinkedIn | Google Scholar